kotarot/chample/README.md

 # Chample

-This repository contains a scrambler for Rubik's cube (3x3x3) based on [Kociemba's Two-Phase Algorithm](http://kociemba.org/math/twophase.htm).
+This repository contains a scrambler/solver for Rubik's cube (3x3x3) based on [Kociemba's Two-Phase Algorithm](http://kociemba.org/math/twophase.htm).
 The programs are written in C, which are just converted code from original Kociemba's java program